Midlife is a threshold.

 -

-You choose a path that feels right in your body, not just logical in your head.
+You choose a direction that feels right in your body,

-This first step helps you feel what it’s like to be listened to without judgment.
+and what it feels like to be listened to without judgment.

 Gentle Entry Points